Norbitor/visitor-ip/README.md

 kubectl get node -o wide # Here you have INTERNAL-IP of your node kubectl get services # Find your service and port after 80: for it
 ```

+## To be done

+1. Expose real IP to the app
+1. Common storage to allow horizontal scaling with data consistency